-Category of Road Description Typical Number of Vehicles Per Day (vpd) State Highways RTA controlled road Variable Regional Roads Roads declared as Regional Roads with funding contribution from RMS.
+Category of Road Description Typical Number of Vehicles Per Day (vpd) State Highways RTA controlled road Variable Regional Roads Beach Roads declared as Regional Roads with funding contribution from RMS.
 Links communities.
 No direct access from road to individual properties.
-All lots should be serviced via roads built off Regional Roads with an appropriate intersection Variable (eg Beach Road, Batemans Bay) treatment.
-Distributor File and the second secon Provide the connections between the Collector networks.
+All lots should be serviced via roads built off Regional Roads with an appropriate intersection treatment.
+Variable (eg Beach Road, Batemans Bay) Distributor Final Action of the second seco Provide the connections between the Collector networks.
 May also service industrial areas and local facilities such as shopping centres and freight terminals.
 Direct access should not be provided for single allotments.
 On rural roads, access may be permitted subject to provision of an appropriate intersection treatment and clustering of accesses into a single access road. >2000 Collector Collec Provides access to the Distributor network from local access roads.
 May provide access to individual industrial facilities and links to local shopping centres.
 May also be a bus route.
 1000-2000